andyfv/symbol-recognition/README.md

 ## Issues

-* In Firefox where the cursor is constantly jumping to top-left of the canvas.
+* In Firefox the cursor is constantly jumping to top-left of the canvas.